CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-2_agile-processes-and-xp.md

 **Embrace change**

-- Access to onsite customer or proxy is essential
+- Access to on-site customer or proxy is essential
 - Customer on call for questions
 - Overarching attitude is to embrace, rather than fight, change and to be able to move quickly in response to change